 This will include adapting the design and graphical elements, redesigning the website, and modifying other content to suit local tastes.
-On a practical level it will include accommodating local clothing sizes, standard date formats and units of measurement, currency and other elements such as adapting seasonal campaigns to suit local holidays.
+On a practical level it will include accommodating local clothing sizes, standard date formats and units of measurement, currency, and other elements such as adapting seasonal campaigns to suit local holidays.

 There are also more extreme examples of localizing a brand for other markets.
 In Japan, Kit Kat is one of the biggest confectionery brands.
-It’s achieved this status by offering a huge array of unusual flavours that appeal to the local interest in novelty.
+It’s achieved this status by offering a huge array of unusual flavors that appeal to the local interest in novelty.

 Kit Kat chocolate bars are available in limited edition flavors such as soy sauce and sweet potato.
 It’s a completely different approach to the one Kit Kat takes in its home market, but it’s worked extremely well for the Japanese market which favors novelty over predictability.

 How poor localization can damage a global brand

 A brand can be damaged if its localization efforts clash with home market expectations.
 Starbucks recently caused a storm when the brand was found to have excluded women from one of its Saudi Arabian stores.
 To comply with local laws segregating the sexes, Starbucks banned women from the store until the customary “gender wall” separating unrelated men and women inside the space could be erected.
 This caused a big social media storm in the more liberal markets in which the brand operated.
 This is an extreme example of a brand’s localization efforts backfiring.

 Other brands have found that presenting themselves very differently abroad can confuse rather than outrage customers in their home markets.